 As quickly as you can regain pseudo-composure and normality, it is a sign that you can be back in the doldrums twice as quickly.
-After all, when was the last time any of us with a chronic illness actually felt 100% normal/OK/well ?
+After all, when was the last time any of us with a chronic illness actually felt 100% normal/OK/well?
 Our highs are considerably less great than someone who is not, or never has been ill.

 I was actually starting to feel very low during my latest crash.
 I mean sad, unhappy, depressed almost.
 That hadn’t happened since I commenced NDT in 2013.
 I felt that I had possibly unstabilized my medication.
-The medicine I was taking as sedentary person, now needs a total re-evaluation.
-I have completed the blood work to re-evaluate my levels and I will attend an appointment with my Bio Identical Hormone team in late March.
+The medicine I was taking as a sedentary person, now needs a total re-evaluation.
+I have completed the blood work to re-evaluate my levels and I will attend an appointment with my Bio-Identical Hormone team in late March.
 It takes over a month for some of the blood panels to be returned.
 At least here in Alberta.
 Of course, that means a $350 fee!

-What I found out was that I was pushing too hard on the leg raises and I had probably taken one too may visits to the Steam Room.
+What I found out was that I was pushing too hard on the leg raises and I had probably taken one too may visit to the Steam Room.
 It was a massive learning curve.
 But it was just that.
 An educational experience.
 Something to be noted and learned from.
 A minor bump in the road.
-But during those 3 weeks of inability with feelings of weakness and failure, I felt like the jack hammer trying so very hard to resurface that very road, was breaking me apart.
+But during those 3 weeks of inability with feelings of weakness and failure, I felt like the jackhammer trying so very hard to resurface that very road, was breaking me apart.

 I’m back in the gym now.
 OK, I’m on a decreased work out plan, but I’m feeling much improved, again full of positivity.
 And now I’m aware of the signs to slow or temporarily rest, I will be taking advantage of knowing them.

 However invincible you feel today, you should always limit your activities and engagements.
 Level out.
 Take at least a day to recover after each physical activity or social outing.